 WHS students have been encouraged to write personal messages on the banner, which will be delivered to South.

 Those involved in the Mr. Wolverine Pageant are behind the idea of the banner because the two South Eugene boys who drowned in an accident on the Oregon coast were part of the Mr. Axeman Pageant.
 Both school’s popular events are designed to benefit the Children’s Miracle Network.

 Hundreds of Bethel kids are now putting their reading comprehension skills on the line.
 Oregon Battle of the Books teams are squaring off to determine individual school champions.
 The winners will advance to the District’s OBOB competition and the state regional tournament.

-OBOB is a quick recall competition based on students’ abilities to answer questions about 16 pre-selected novels.
-The battles feature two four-person teams answering questions in a game show style format.
+OBOB is a quick recall competition based on students’ ability to answer questions about pre-selected novels.
+Each of Bethel’s schools stage their own in-school OBOB competitions to determine which four-person teams earn a trip to the OBOB Regional competition.

 OBOB’s mission is to encourage and recognize students who enjoy reading, to broaden reading interests, and to increase reading comprehension.